jasonmorrissey/JMSlider/readme.md

 The Demo project included also demonstrates how this can be used in your code.

-## Embedding in Table/Scroll views
+## Embedding in Table/ScrollViews

-If you embed the slider in a tableView (e.g. in a table view cell) or a scrollView, be sure to call `setCanCancelContentTouches:NO` on the scrolling view.
-For example:
+If you embed the slider in a tableView (e.g. in a UITableViewCell) be sure to call:

 `[tableView setCanCancelContentTouches:NO];`